 The Freddie Mac Act limits the maximum original principal amount of single-family mortgages that Freddie Mac may purchase.
 These limits are referred to as "conforming loan limits."
-For loans delivered during 2018, Fannie Mae's conforming loan limit for conventional loans secured by first liens on single-unit residences in the State of North Carolina is \$453,100 in all counties other than Camden, Pasquotank, and Perquimans (in which the limit is \$625,500), Currituck, and Gates (in which the limit is \$458,850), and Hyde (in which the limit is \$483,000).
-The conforming loan limit for second-lien mortgages is 50 percent of the limit for first-lien mortgages on one-family dwellings.
+For loans delivered during2019, Fannie Mae's conforming loan limit for conventional loans secured by first liens on single-unit residences in the State of North Carolina is \$484,350 in all counties other than Camden, Pasquotank, and Perquimans (in which the limit is \$625,500).
+The conforming loan limit for second-lien mortgages is 50 percent of the limit for first-lien mortgage on one-family dwellings.
 When Freddie Mac purchases both the first-lien and second-lien mortgage on the same property, the Freddie Mac Act provides that the total amount Freddie Mac may purchase may not exceed the applicable conforming loan limit.